What is NX-Writer?

 Additional Features

-• Beat Board – Visual beat sheet that syncs with timeline
+• Beat Board – Visual drag-and-drop beat sheet that syncs with timeline

 Toggle freely between novel and script modes for hybrid projects.